Department website: http://www.odu.edu/eng

 Eric Weisel, Associate Vice President for Applied Research and Executive Director, VMASC

-The Virginia Modeling, Analysis, and Simulation Center (VMASC) is an enterprise center of Old Dominion University (ODU), supporting the University’s research mission through innovation, workforce development, and industry ecosystem engagement programs that create and integrate digital technologies into everyday practice—we perform applied research leading to digital transformation.
+The Virginia Modeling, Analysis, and Simulation Center (VMASC) is an enterprise center of Old Dominion University, supporting the University’s research mission through innovation, workforce development, and industry ecosystem engagement programs that create and integrate digital technologies into everyday practice.
+The Center performs applied research leading to digital transformation.
 For more information:

 www.vmasc.org.

-Virginia Institute for Photovoltaics' research spans from the Nanoscale (Fundamental Sciences and Engineering) through the Devices and balance of systems, to the deployment of Gigascale commercial power generation.
+Virginia Institute for Photovoltaics research spans from the Nanoscale (Fundamental Sciences and Engineering) through the Devices and balance of systems, to the deployment of Gigascale commercial power generation.
 The current focus is to research and develop the Science and Engineering of Photovoltaic Devices (or Solar cells) and bring them from the laboratory to the industry.
+Director: Sylvain Marsillac.

-Virginia Institute for Vision Analysis aims to leverage complimentary expertise of faculty in computer vision, signal/image processing and machine learning to become one of the leading institute in the field.
-Research focuses on novel theory, state-of-the-art algorithms, architectures, real-time implementations for biomedical engineering, human- and machine-centric recognition, environmental, and geoscience applications and computer-aided medical diagnosis systems.
+Virginia Institute for Image and Vision Analysis aims to leverage complimentary expertise of faculty in computer vision, signal/image processing and machine learning to become one of the leading institutes in the field.
+Research focuses on novel theory, state-of-art algorithms, architectures, real‐time implementations for biomedical engineering, human‐ and machine‐centric recognition, environmental and geoscience applications and computer‐aided medical diagnosis systems.
+Director: Khan Iftekharuddin.